Corunastylis

 In 1888, Robert Fitzgerald formally described Corunastylis apostasioides and published the description in Australian Orchids, the first time the name Corunastylis had been used.
-In 1889, Mueller changed the name to Prasophyllum apostasioides and in 1989, David Jones and Mark Clements placed it and most other species of Prasophyllum into Genoplesium.
+In 1889, Ferdinand von Mueller changed the name to Prasophyllum apostasioides and in 1989, David Jones and Mark Clements placed it and most other species of Prasophyllum into Genoplesium.
 In 2002 Jones and Clements moved all the species of Genoplesium back into Corunastylis except for the New South Wales species Genoplesium baueri.

-Not all authorities have accepted the move from Genoplesium to Corunastylis, including the World Checklist of Selected Plant Families maintained by Royal Botanic Gardens, Kew.
+A recent phylogenetic analysis of Prasophyllinae suggests that Corunastylis is paraphyletic, and funding from The Australian Orchid Foundation is supporting field work and molecular studies to improve understanding of the phylogeny of the subtribe.

+Plants of the World Online considers Corunastylis to be a synonym of Genoplesium.
+All the species in the list below are now considered to be included in Genoplesium, except for Corunastylis obovata and Corunastylis unica, now included in the genus Prasophyllum as P. obovatum and P. unicum respectively.

 The genus name Corunastylis is derived from Greek words meaning "a thick stick" and "a style".

-Distribution and habitat

-Midge orchids are mainly endemic to eastern Australia, but two (C. nuda and C. pumila) occur in New Zealand and one (Corunastylis caloptera) is endemic to New Caledonia.
-They often grow in moist places with rushes or sedges, making tham difficult to see.

-Ecology

-Most species of Corunastylis are pollinated by small vinegar flies attracted by the scent produced by glands on the flowers, but a few are self-pollinating.

-Species list

-Although the name Corunastylis is not accepted by the World Checklist of Selected Plant Families, it is used by Australian authorities.
-The following is a list of Corunastylis species as recognised in Australia.
-Common names are those used by David Jones.
+The following is a list of species formerly included in Corunastylis: